 Character strengths are an indispensable aspect of positive psychology.

-They are a unique collection of personal abilities that act as buffers against mental health disorders and positively impact our overall health and well-being.
+They are a collection of personal abilities that buffer against mental health disorders and positively impact our overall health and wellbeing (Bromley, Johnson, & Cohen, 2006).

 How Can We Best Measure Character Strengths?

 There are two key ways we can evaluate a person’s strengths, each of which has pros and cons.
 One approach is to use qualitative methods, while the other is to use quantitative methods.